Automotive industry in Argentina: Sustainability

 Despite holding large reserves of lithium and copper, Argentina is a marginal player in the production of electric and hybrid vehicles.
 Argentine automotive exports focus on SUVs and pickup trucks, which have lost share to Chinese-made vehicles in the important Brazilian market as consumers there switch to inexpensive electric vehicles (EVs).
 As a result, during the first eight months of 2024, the proportion of Brazilian automotive imports sourced in Argentina decreased to 46% of total vs. 65% for the same period in 2023.
 Meanwhile, the share of Brazilian imports from China soared from 8% to 26% of total during the same time period, with most of the increase consisting of EVs.

 To date, the EV revolution in Argentina has been led by small-scale local entrepreneurs such as CORADIR, which delivered 500 units of its Tito model during 2023.
 Domestic production of electric buses also launched in August 2024 when bus operator DOTA S.A. placed an order for the first five zero-emissions MT17.0e buses to be assembled by local manufacturers Agrale and Todo Bus in partnership with British electric drivetrain producer Equipmake.

 However, global EV manufacturers have yet to establish operations at scale in Argentina.
-An announcement by Chery in February 2023 to invest USD $400 million in an Argentine assembly plant has not been followed up publicly by the company and is not currently mentioned on the website of its Argentine subsidiary.
+An announcement by Chery in February 2023 to invest US$400 million in an Argentine assembly plant has not been followed up publicly by the company and is not currently mentioned on the website of its Argentine subsidiary.
 Chinese Ambassador Wang Wei rekindled hopes for a EV factory in October 2024 by telling Argentine media that “Chinese electric vehicle companies will actively consider setting up factories here in Argentina;” however, no formal announcements have been made.

 Similarly, local expectations (or perhaps wishful thinking) that Tesla might open an assembly plant in Argentina emerged after CEO Elon Musk posted on X in May 2024: “I recommend investing in Argentina.”
 Musk repeated this sentiment in September 2024 with an X post stating: “My companies are actively looking for ways to invest in and support Argentina.”
 Despite reports that Zárate mayor Marcelo Matzkin offered tax incentives to Tesla, the company has not announced any plans to build a manufacturing facility in Argentina.

 Meanwhile, a plan by the outgoing Fernández administration to launch lithium cell and battery manufacturing by UniLiB, a joint venture between state oil giant YPF and the Universidad Nacional de La Plata, was suspended by President Javier Milei amid concerns about the economic viability of the project.
 As a result, Argentina's participation in the green transition is primarily as a raw materials producer, exemplified by Stellantis’ investments in copper and lithium assets in the country.